oimyounis/gott/_docs/plugins/plugins.md

 GOTT plugins are regular Go plugins that utilize a hooking system that will allow you to connect Go code to certain events.
 *All hooks and functions are optional and must be exported.*

-**Important**: event invocations are blocking calls which may reduce the Broker's performance therefore, you should execute in goroutines all the code that don't need to complete before resuming the Broker's workflow (eg. saving messages to a DB).
+**Important**: event invocations are blocking calls which may reduce the Broker's performance therefore, you should execute in goroutines all the code that don't need to complete before resuming the Broker's workflow (e.g. saving messages to a DB).
 It's up to you to decide whether you need goroutines or not.
 For example, following are situations where you wouldn't need to use goroutines:
 - Authentication
 - Connection throttling